Ziffer-byakuya/rebuttal/README.md

+Table-R3.
+Normalized evaluation results on SafetyGymnasium.
+The normalized cost threshold is set to 1.
+Values in (.) represent the standard deviation.
+Each value represents the average performance over 10 evaluation episodes with 5 seeds and 3 thresholds.

 | Env                 |      | C2IQL        | CDT              | FISOR            | BCQ-L            |
 | ------------------- | ---- | ------------ | ---------------- | ---------------- | ---------------- |
 | PointCircle1        | R    | 0.666 (0.09) | 0.562 (0.04)     | 0.651 (0.04)     | 0.661 (0.11)     |